Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2019/03/open-exchange.md

 Will members of the ETH community who have experienced disrespectful behaviour receive compensation?
 ETH employees become involved in a dispute during their employment that requires them to pay for legal services related to the case, ETH Zurich will guarantee an advance of costs of legal fees in accordance with personnel law.
 However, there will be no damages awarded or compensation for personal suffering paid.
 Such measures have no legal basis.

 Will there be a follow-up event to report on the progress of these efforts?
 We will provide further information on the implementation of these measures.
 This could be done via various channels: articles in ETH publications, for example, or also additional informational events.

-What is ETH doing to finally increase the proportion of women, especially among professors?
-Increasing the number of women among its professors is a matter of great importance to ETH Zurich.
-During the last two rounds of appointments, the proportion of women was approx. 40 percent.
-In some areas at ETH, the proportion of women is still very low, and the Gender Action Plan is aimed at remedying this.
-The ETH Domain (ETH Zurich, EPFL and the research institutes in the ETH Domain) also supports the “Fix the leaky pipeline” project, which aims to steer young women in science toward a career in academia.
-In brief: